 A history of DUI, speeding, or at-fault accidents often results in significant hikes in insurance premiums.
 In Utah, a DUI conviction lead to increased rates and you may see a rate hike of up to 50% as insurers categorize you as a high-risk driver.

-If you receive a speeding ticket in Utah, be prepared for your car insurance rates to rise by up to 25% when you renew your policy.
-This increase might last for about three years.
-However, the exact amount of the increase depends on the specific laws in your state, your insurance provider and your driving record.
+Similarly, if you get a speeding ticket in Utah, you’ll likely see an increase in your car insurance premium by up to 25% upon your policy renewal.
+Typically, you’ll pay more for three years.
+However, your rate increase also depends on state laws, your insurance company and your driving record.

 • Speeding ticket: Up to 25% increase